Minneapolis City SC: History

 With the win over Oakland County FC, Minneapolis City became the first amateur team from Minnesota to qualify for the U.S. Open Cup proper, but were disqualified from the tournament for switching leagues.

 In 2018, Minneapolis City SC clinched the NPSL North Conference title while going undefeated in conference play, one of only five teams in the NPSL to remain unbeaten in the regular season.
 Additionally, the Crows were the top offensive team in the entire league with 46 goals scored.

 They followed that up with the 2019 NPSL North Conference title.
 Interestingly, after beating Duluth FC 4–2 in the second-to-last match of the season to clinch the 2018 title, the Crows went to Duluth and beat them 4–2 in the second-to-last match of the season to clinch the 2019 title as well.

 The 2020 season was cancelled because of COVID so it took until 2021 for the Crows to win their third-straight NPSL North Conference title, which they did in style by beating rival Duluth FC 6-1 in Duluth to secure the title with two games still to play.
 It was the third season in a row that the Crows beat Duluth to win the conference.
 In the playoffs, the Crows went on to the Midwest Region Final where they fell to Cleveland SC 2-0.

 In September 2021, the team announced that it would join USL League Two for the 2022 season.

+After a difficult first few years in USL League Two, Minneapolis City found success in 2025.
+The Crows won the Heartland Division, beating Sueno FC 4-2 to pip the Chicago side to the title on goal difference.
+City then went on a playoff run, beating Peoria City and Sueno again, before eventually losing to Flint City Bucks in the Midwest Conference Final at Interbay Stadium in Seattle.
+The next day, the Crows' second team won the Minnesota Super Cup in St. Paul by defeating old NPSL rival Duluth FC 2 - 0 in the final.